Dental Implants — Westfield, NJ

 Understanding the Cost of Dental Implants

-Your dental implant treatment will not look the same as another patient’s as each individual’s needs are different.
+Your dental implant treatment will not look exactly the same as another patient’s, as each individual’s needs are different.
 Many factors can influence the cost, including the type of restoration used, the number of implants you’re receiving, the preparatory treatments necessary to make implant possible (i.e. bone grafts and sinus lifts) and other factors.

 However, it’s important to note that dental implants are considered a long-term investment.
 Their longevity and durability makes them the most cost-effective option for replacing teeth.
+Dental implants are able to last decades while other treatments need to be replaced every 5-7 years.